http4s/blaze/README.md

   are always appreciated!

 ## Asynchronous network I/O
 blaze was built with the Java 7 NIO2 features in mind.
-While many NIO frameworks have been developed with NIO1 underpinnings, NIO2 offers a host of new features which are offered in a unified way.
+NIO2 offers a host of new features which are offered in a unified way. blaze offers TCP socket server support for both NIO1 and NIO2, depending on your preference.

-A TCP Socket Server skeleton is already implemented.
-It is basic, but simple is good for most projects.

 ## How to use blaze
 For a quick start, look at the examples for some simple examples of HTTP, WebSocket, and a simple EchoServer.